dipta007/codeforce-code-downloader_gym_regular/README.md

 ```
 1. Download the whole folder
 2. Move all the files to the folder, where you want to save all your codes
+3. If you have submitted any code in coach mode, please make it ON before running this script.
-3. Just run "codeforces-downloader.py" file on your terminal
+4. Just run "codeforces-downloader.py" file on your terminal
-4. Give your username and password
+5. Give your username and password
 ```

 And,